 1. Total Credit Hours Required For Florida CPA Licensure: 150 (must have Baccalaureate degree)

-3. Total Upper-level General Business Credits Required: 39 credit hours (including six credits of Business Law)
+3. Total Upper-level General Business Credits Required: 36 credit hours (including three credits of Business Law)

 Work Experience Requirement

-One year of work experience under the supervision of a licensed CPA is required for licensure in the state of Florida.
+One year of work experience verified by a licensed CPA is required for licensure in the state of Florida.
 This includes any type of position involving the use of accounting, attesting, compilation, management advisory, financial advisory, taxation, or consulting skills.
 This may be gained in government, in industry, in academia, or public practice.
 This experience requirement may be met only after completing the educational requirements to sit for the exam.

 For information concerning the CPA exam in all 50 states, visit the National Association of State Boards of Accountancy web site.

-The School of Accounting does not endorse any one particular CPA Review course.
+The FAU School of Accounting Executive Programs does not endorse any one particular CPA Review course.
 However, we do suggest that students planning to sit for the CPA exam consider taking a review course.